-In August 2021 and November 2021, our Compensation Committee approved long-term incentive awards under the 2014 LTIP to our NEOs.
-These awards consisted of stock options and pertain to a portion of the 2022 equity program, as described above.
+In February 2022, our Compensation Committee approved long-term incentive awards under the 2014 LTIP to our NEOs.
+These awards consisted of an LTI mix consisting of approximately 50% RSUs and 50% stock options, with the stock options granted quarterly, except for Messrs.
+Cunningham and Chartier, whose RSUs comprised a greater proportion of their overall LTI mix due to additional RSUs granted as retention awards.